 Slash Bros. vs. Splash Bros., Season 2.

 The Warriors found out first-hand last season that they’re not the only team in the league with a lethal backcourt.
-The two teams split their four meetings in 2013-14, with Goran Dragic and Stephen Curry and their respective backcourt partners in crime exchanging shooting sprees.
+The two teams split their four meetings in 2013-14, with Dragic/Bledsoe and Curry/Thompson shooting sprees of epic proportions.